Key takeaway

 The mandate retains the “digital by default” principle and eases advertising obligations for professional users.
 It also limits exemptions for online business-to-business sales unless digital platforms are inaccessible to the public.
 A phone contact remains compulsory, but digital alternatives are permitted, offering suppliers greater flexibility.

-New Safeguards for Cosmetics and Nanomaterials
+New Safeguards For Cosmetics And Nanomaterials

 The Council’s revisions to the cosmetic products regulation reflect a precautionary stance.
 While allowing more time to phase out cosmetics containing carcinogenic, mutagenic and reprotoxic (CMR) substances compared to current rules, it rejects the Commission’s proposed exemptions based on exposure route.